schitresh/computer_science/networks/5_network_security/4_dos_denial_of_service.md

 ## DDoS (Distributed DDoS)
 - Multiple compromised systems are used to target a single system causing a DoS
 - Can leverage botnets with thousands of comprised hosts
-- Harder to detect and defect against than DoS attack from a single host
+- Harder to detect and defend against than DoS attack from a single host

 ### Types
 - Application layer attacks